 We have also tried the method \emph{Closest Program (\textsc{KMeans})} with \InvAAST not taking into account incorrect submissions' invariants to check if incorrect submissions' sets of invariants had a negative impact on program representations.
 First, \InvAAST clustered all the correct programs considering their \AASTs and their sets of invariants.
 Secondly, to find the closest correct program to an incorrect submission \InvAAST used only the \AAST BoW.
 However, this combined approach of clustering with one BoW (\AASTs + invariants) and calculating the programs' distances with another (\AASTs only) was only able to repair 269 submissions (84\%).
 Thus, according to this experiment, incorrect submissions' sets of program invariants do not cause negative effects on program representations.

 \mbox{}

-To summarize, in Section~\ref{sec:results-clustering} we used \InvAAST to cluster different \IPAs correct students' submissions.
-The obtained results support that this work's novel program representation based on a program's \AAST and invariants has better performance when compared to representations solely based on a program's code, \AST or set of program invariants.
-Furthermore, in Section~\ref{sec:results-repair}, we integrated \InvAAST into \Clara to evaluate our tool for repairing \IPAs.
-This study shows that \InvAAST significantly increases the current state-of-the-art clustering technique's performance by allowing \Clara to repair more student submissions and notably faster.
+To summarize, in Section~\ref{sec:results-clustering}, we used \InvAAST to cluster different \IPAs correct students' submissions.
+The obtained results support that this work's novel program representation based on a program's \AAST and invariants performs better when compared to representations solely based on a program's code, \AST, or set of program invariants.

+Furthermore, in Section~\ref{sec:results-repair}, we integrated \InvAAST into \Clara to evaluate our tool's performance when integrated into a clustering-based framework for repairing \IPAs.
+This study shows that \InvAAST significantly increases the performance of the state-of-the-art clustering technique by allowing \Clara to repair more student submissions and doing so notably faster.